About the Game Changer Challenge

 Schools can have more than one team, providing each student team member is different.
 One teacher can oversee multiple teams.

-Step 3: Work through the handbook and prepare your video
+Step 3: All teams work through the Stage 1 handbook and prepare your design portfolio

-Access the teacher handbook on our GCC2024 Teacher Hub and guide your team through the first stages of the challenge.
+Access the teacher handbook on our GCC2025 Teacher Hub and guide your team through the first stages of the challenge.

 The handbook guides you and your team through:

-All teams prepare a 2-minute video application after working through the playbooks at school.
+All teams must prepare an online design portfolio after working through the playbooks to progress to Stage 2.

 Step 6: Grand final

-20 teams will participate in the grand final event hosted at the department's Parramatta office in Term 4, Week 4.
+20 teams participate in the grand final event hosted at the department's Parramatta office in Term 4, Week 5.

-The grand final is where teams will create and finalise their prototype and present their solutions to judges and industry partners at the Ideas Expo.
+At the grand final teams create and finalise their prototype and present their solutions to judges and industry partners at the Ideas Expo.

 Video: Teacher experience at GCC 2023 (duration 1:36)